Sv1745/CivicSense/SUPABASE_SETUP.md

-# 🚀 Supabase Setup Guide for CivicSense
+# 🚀 Supabase Setup Guide for CivicNetra

 Follow these steps to configure your Supabase database for real-time data storage.